 - Local community based organisations

-Deutscher Akademischer Austausch Dienst (DAAD, German Academic Exchange Service), Freie Universität Berlin, Germany
+Deutscher Akademischer Austausch Dienst (DAAD, German Academic Exchange Service), Germany

-GIZ-RUWASS (Reform of the Urban Water and Sanitation Sector)
+Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH - GIZ-RUWASS (Reform of the Urban Water and Sanitation Sector, Uganda)